 With TV only: Sky

-If you want just a TV package with Sky Sports attached, the cheapest way to do that is through Sky.
+If you want just a TV-only package with Sky Sports attached, the cheapest way to do that is through Sky.

-Since Sky's base TV package costs £22 a month (plus setup costs), you can get the whole lot for £49.50 - or £44 a month if you only want, say, Premier League matches.
+Since Sky's base TV package costs a shade over £20 a month (plus setup costs), you can get the whole lot for £48 - or £38 a month if you only want, say, Premier League matches.

-If you want Sky Cinema too, you can get the two services together at a rather nice discount - around a tenner or so.
+If you want Sky Cinema too, you can get the two services together at a rather nice discount - around £10 per month or so.